 What is the MACD?

-In its default form, it is a trend and momentum indicator that plots the relationship between the 12 period EMA and the 26 period EMA, and then applies a 9 period EMA to this value.
+In its default form, the MACD indicator is a trend and momentum indicator that plots the relationship between the 12 period EMA and the 26 period EMA, and then applies a 9 period EMA to this value.
 Convergence and Divergence refers to when the 12 and 26 EMAs are moving closer together or further apart.
 The Signal line, or 9 period moving average of this value, gives us buy or sell signals depending on whether it is crossing above or below the MACD.

 In the image below, we have a Bitcoin chart with a 12 period EMA plotted in red, and a 26 period EMA plotted in black.
 At the bottom of the chart you can see the MACD indicator.
 The blue line is the MACD line, which is the 26 EMA minus the 12 EMA.
 This value is then plotted to give us a representation of how far the moving averages are spaced apart.
 The idea being that a trend that is picking up in momentum will result in the moving averages diverging from each other, and the opposite for a trend that is losing steam.
 The Golden line is the signal line, which gives us an idea of what the trend has been for the MACD values.